-The upstream and downstream transects were modeled with the PHABSIM component of IFIM to provide water surface elevations as an input to the 2-D hydraulic and habitat model (River2D, Steffler and Blackburn 2002) used in this study (Figure 2).
+The upstream and downstream transects were modeled with the PHABSIM component of IFIM to provide water surface elevations as an input to the 2-D hydraulic and habitat model (River2D, Steffler and Blackburn 2002) used in this study (Figure 1).
 By calibrating the upstream and downstream transects with PHABSIM using the collected calibration water surface elevations (WSELs), we were able to predict the WSELs for these transects for the various simulation flows that were to be modeled using River2D.
 We calibrated the River2D models using the highest simulation flow.
 The highest simulation WSELs predicted by PHABSIM for the upstream and downstream transects were used for the upstream boundary condition (in addition to flow) and the downstream boundary condition.
 The PHABSIM-predicted WSEL for the upstream transect at the highest simulation flow was used to ascertain calibration of the River2D model at the highest simulation flow.
-After the River2D model was calibrated at the highest simulation flow, the WSELs predicted by PHABSIM for the downstream transect for each simulation flow were used as an input for the downstream boundary condition for River2D model production files for the simulation flows.
+After the River2D model was calibrated at the highest simulation flow, the WSELs predicted by PHABSIM for the downstream transect for each simulation flow, the simulation flow.
+After the River2D model was calibrated at the highest simulation flow, the wset such as an input for the downstream transect for each simulation flow were used as an input for the downstream boundary condition for River2D model production files for the simulation flows.